-Kurt Ankeny is an award-winning cartoonist and painter whose work has appeared at the Society of Illustrators, at the Cape Ann Museum, and in Comics Workbook, PEN America’s Illustrated PEN, and Fantagraphics’s NOW Anthology.
+Kurt Ankeny is an award-winning cartoonist and painter whose work has appeared in Best American Comics, at the Society of Illustrators, at the Cape Ann Museum, and in Comics Workbook, PEN America’s Illustrated PEN, and Fantagraphics’s NOW Anthology.
 He lives with his wife and son in Salem, Massachusetts.

 2017 Best American Comics 2017, excerpt of In Pieces: Someplace Which I Call Home.